 Miami Springs home prices are not only among the most expensive in Florida, but Miami Springs real estate also consistently ranks among the most expensive in America.

 Miami Springs is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Miami Springs is a city of sales and office workers, managers, and service providers.
-There are especially a lot of people living in Miami Springs who work in office and administrative support (15.73%), management occupations (14.87%), and sales jobs (11.03%).
+Overall, Miami Springs is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Miami Springs who work in office and administrative support (13.80%), sales jobs (13.36%), and management occupations (11.91%).

+Miami Springs is an extremely ethnically-diverse city.
 The people who call Miami Springs home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Miami Springs residents report their race to be White, followed by Black or African-American.
-Miami Springs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 70.88% of the city’s residents.
-Important ancestries of people in Miami Springs include German, English, Italian, and Scottish.
+People of Hispanic or Latino origin are the most prevalent group in Miami Springs, accounting for 76.69% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Miami Springs residents report their race to be White, followed by Asian.
+Important ancestries of people in Miami Springs include German, English, Irish, Italian, and French.

 The most common language spoken in Miami Springs is Spanish.
-Other important languages spoken here include English and Chinese.
+Other important languages spoken here include English and Urdu.